The Value of Showing Empathy

 I massively disagree.
 I value showing empathy to parents who are struggling to cope with their CP case.

 This is not a value that I chose freely; it is a value I display because of the life experience I have had.
-I know what it feels like to be faced with a professional who seems robotic and going through procedures rather than attaining the gravity of the external situations, all while my basic needs and my children’s basic needs are not being met.
+I know what it feels like to be faced with a professional who seems robotic and going through procedures rather than ascertaining the gravity of the external situations, all while my basic needs and my children’s basic needs are not being met.
 I will always show my empathy towards other parents, because when the titles are stripped away, we are all HUMAN.

 A toolbox for change

 For parents who may be living in poverty, life can get hectic sometimes.
 I see parents who do make progress but who get almost no recognition for that.
 Empowerment is so important to the growth of a human being.
-Think about it: if a parent never gave their positive recognition throughout the process, they would be deemed not emotionally responsible to respond to their child’s emotions.
+Think about it: if a parent never gave their child positive recognition throughout the process, they would be deemed not emotionally responsible to respond to their child’s emotions.
 Yet as professionals we do not seem to recognize the same psychological impacts for the parent.

 This is an example of why parent-to-parent advocacy is so beneficial.
 Parents need support too.
 Yet, because they find themselves in poverty, it is like they have forfeited their right to access services.
 When people are denied a right because of poverty and left to struggle alone, I personally think this is a form of abuse.
-As a society we are responsible in making sure that the Maslow’s hierarchy of basic human needs are MET.
+As a society we are responsible for making sure that the Maslow’s hierarchy of basic human needs are MET.
 You must give people a toolbox, to create change.

 When you live in poverty, your human rights are denied in ways that do not happen for others.
 Everyone deserves to have their voice listened to and taken seriously.
 Too often, voices coming from a place of poverty are dismissed, they are looked down on.
 Others always seem to think they know better.
 When in fact your right to have a voice isn’t respected, this causes great emotional harm to a person and can affect their mental health.